Create a Yates account today!

 Help soils retain moisture – you do not need to water that often.

 Help absorb and filter runoff, protecting streams from erosion and pollution.

 A composting system helps contain all the organic matter and the conditions created by the compost system help accelerate the breakdown of the materials.
-A composting system can be started in old garbage bins, wooden boxes, or in a simple heap.
+A composting system can be started in old rubbish bins, wooden boxes, or in a simple heap.

 Nitrogen (Green ingredients): supply your pile with nitrogen which grow and reproduce organisms to oxidise the carbon.
 These additions are often green and wet: kitchen scraps, fresh lawn clippings, weeds pulled from your garden.
 Every pile needs the green ingredients, but if all you have is green stuff, your pile can turn stinky and mucky.
 Too much green stuff can lead to a rotting pile instead of a composting heap.

 Carbon: (Brown ingredients): supply your pile with carbon for energy (heat).
 These items are often brown and drier -fallen leaves, branches, hedge clippings, straw, etc. The carbon is very necessary but again, too much has its consequences.
 If you have a pile with mostly prunings from your hedge and other woody stuff, the pile can take years to break down.
 It can sit there and linger in your back yard and you may begin to make plans to will your compost to your grandchildren.

 Oxygen, for oxidizing the carbon, facilitating the decomposition process.
 Done by regularly turning the mixture.

 Hint: If your compost becomes starved of oxygen, then it starts to produce greenhouse gases - so it's important to get air into your compost heap, for example by turning it regularly.